Nun-z/paperspaceBrowserStart/README.md

 Start a [Paperspace](http://www.paperspace.com/) cloud computer using a regular web browser by accessing a simple website, without entering your credentials.

+Anyone who isn't a complete idiot can see your API key and machine hostname if you use this, so I wouldn't recommend using this in its current state.

 ## Reason
 You can use this to quickly send commands to your Paperspace VM, or you can use give it to a client so that they will be able to access their VM without knowing your credentials.